scipion-em/docs/release-2.0.0/sources/docs/facilities/facilities-workflows.rst.txt

 where *$SCIPION_HOME* is where you have installed Scipion.
 The extension of this file must be **.json.template**.
-You can make as dynamic templates as you want by storing in that directory with a certain different file name as long as they finishes with **.json.template**.
+You can make as dynamic templates as you want by storing them in the mentioned directory with certain different file names as long as they finishes with **.json.template**.

 When more than one dynamic template are in the *$SCIPION_HOME/pyworkflow/templates* directory, then the command